JerryCoralis/Modeling_freefall_from_space/README.md

 ## Reading data:
 Code takes in a excel file that has data relevant to Felix Baumgartner's jump.
 Columns of the data is read and filed under the variables they represent.
-Constants for gravity and the altitude he jumps are started here.
+Constants for gravity and the altitude he jumps from are started here.

 ## Functions:
 `plotComparision(timeCap, title, number of plots)`